spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 #  Migrate AKS Workload using the Console

-This topic describes migrating your existing Kubernetes K8s workloads into an Ocean cluster via the Ocean Console.
+This topic describes migrating your existing Kubernetes K8s workloads into an Ocean cluster via the Ocean console.

 Before starting, review the [prerequisites](https://docs.spot.io/ocean/tutorials/migrate-workload-aks?id=prerequisites).